juntao/arenztopia/content/news/Issue 10.md

 On Monday, the King, Lorenzo Avila, gave a speech.
 It was aired on ATV and ANN.
 The speech adressed the coronavirus and many of the issues in the economy.
 Here's a quote:

 > We will persevere through these difficulties
-> with the help of the populace, and after we
+> with the help of the populace, and in order to
+> make a faster recovery, we need to stay safe and
+> follow rules.
+Also, after we deal with this
-> solve these problems, we will thrive like never
+> extraordinary time, we will be better at dealing
-> before.
+> with pandemics in the future.

 ## Feature: (person name)
 By Tony Yuan